USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: ICON, BCON, CCTM, and some optional programs

 **Table 4-3**  MCIP output variables used within the CMAQ system.
 All fields are located at cell centers, except where noted in the Description.
+The Dimensions are:  XY=horizontal, T=time-varying, Z=layers above ground, S=layers below ground, L=land use categories, M=mosaic land use categories.

 |**Variable Name**|**Description**|**Units**|**Dimensions**|**File**|**Required**|
 |--------|---------------|--------------|----------|------------|----------|